SoftUni-Internal/interactive-content/EN/03-Introduction-to-Hibernate/04-Summary.md

 - Hibernate
   * JPA functions

-# In the next lesson we will learn:
+# In the next lesson you will learn:

 - JPA inheritances strategies
 - Table relations